 Services that are covered for you What you must pay when you get these services Help with certain chronic conditions For people with diabetes, screening for diabetic retinopathy is covered once per year. \$0 copay for diabetic eye exams performed by a specialist such as an ophthalmologist or optometrist.
 HIV screening For people who ask for an HIV screening test or who are at increased risk for HIV infection, we cover: One screening exam every 12 months For women who are pregnant, we cover: Up to three screening exams during a pregnancy In-Network There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered preventive HIV screening.
-Out-Of-Network 30% coinsurance of the allowed amount Home health agency care (1) Prior to receiving home health services, a doctor must certify that you need home health services and will order home health services to be provided by a home health agency.
-You must be homebound, which means leaving home is a major In-Network 0% coinsurance, copayment, or deductible for members eligible for Medicare-covered effort.

-- Part-time or intermittent skilled nursing and home health aide services (To be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) - Physical therapy, occupational therapy, and speech therapy - Medical and social services home health visits.
+Out-Of-Network 50% coinsurance of the allowed amount Home health agency care(1) Prior to receiving home health services, a doctor must certify that you need home health services and will order home health services to be provided by a home health agency.
+You must be homebound, which means leaving home is a major effort.
+Covered services include, but are not limited to: Part-time or intermittent skilled nursing and home health aide services (To be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) Physical therapy, occupational therapy, and speech therapy Medical and social services Medical equipment and supplies In-Network \$0 copay for Medicare- covered home health visits.
+Out-Of-Network 50% coinsurance of the allowed amount

-Medical equipment and supplies

-Home infusion therapy(1)

-Home infusion therapy involves the intravenous or subcutaneous administration of drugs or biologicals to an individual at home.
+Services that are covered for you What you must pay when you get these services Home infusion therapy (1) Home infusion therapy involves the intravenous or subcutaneous administration of drugs or biologicals to an individual at home.
 The components needed to perform home infusion include the drug (for example, antivirals, immune globulin), equipment (for example, a pump), and supplies (for example, tubing and catheters).

-- Professional services, including nursing services, furnished in accordance with the plan of care - Patient training and education not otherwise covered under the durable medical equipment benefit - Remote monitoring - Monitoring services for the provision of home infusion therapy and home infusion drugs furnished by a qualified home infusion therapy supplier
+In-Network 20% coinsurance of the allowed amount Out-of-Network 50% coinsurance of the allowed amount Covered services include, but are not limited to: Professional services, including nursing services, furnished in accordance with the plan of care Patient training and education not otherwise covered under the durable medical equipment benefit Remote monitoring Monitoring services for the provision of home infusion therapy and home infusion drugs furnished by a qualified home infusion therapy supplier Hospice care You may receive care from any Medicare-certified hospice program.

-Hospice care

-You may receive care from any Medicare-certified hospice program.
 You are eligible for the hospice benefit when your doctor and the hospice medical director have given you a terminal prognosis certifying that you are terminally ill and have 6 months or less to live if your illness runs its normal course.
 Your hospice doctor can be a network provider or an out-of-network provider.

-- Drugs for symptom control and pain relief
+Covered services include: Drugs for symptom control and pain relief When you enroll in a Medicare-certified hospice program, your hospice services and your Part A and Part B services related to your terminal prognosis are paid for by Original Medicare, not Blue Advantage.

-- Short-term respite care

-- Home care
+- Short-term respite care - Home care

 For hospice services and for services that are covered by Medicare Part A or B and are related to your terminal prognosis: Original Medicare (rather than our plan) will pay for your hospice services and any Part A and Part B services related to your terminal prognosis.
 While you are in the hospice program, your hospice provider will bill Original Medicare for the services that Original Medicare pays for.
+You pay nothing for hospice care from a Medicarecertified hospice.
+You may have to pay part of the cost for drugs and respite care.